dhabersack/islovely.co/_firetips/2020-08-21-redundant-comparisons-to-true-or-false.md

   }
 }

-// 👍 our function can return the value of the conditional chain directly const isTheWeekend = day => day === 'Saturday' || day === 'Sunday'
+// after: our function can return the value of the conditional chain directly const isTheWeekend = day => day === 'Saturday' || day === 'Sunday'
 ```